openstack/ironic-specs/specs/liberty/enroll-node-state.rst

 https://blueprints.launchpad.net/ironic/+spec/enroll-node-state

-This blueprint describes introduction of ``enroll`` state, which we previously agreed to introduce in the `new state machine`_ spec.
+This blueprint introduces a new state called ``enroll``, which we previously agreed to introduce in the `new state machine`_ spec.

 Problem description